haoxiaoci/haoxiaoci.github.io/source/_posts/pep8things.md

 During execution, coverage.py may warn you about conditions it detects that could affect the measurement process.
 The possible warnings include:

-==“Trace function changed, measurement is likely wrong: XXX (trace-changed)”==
+**“Trace function changed, measurement is likely wrong: XXX (trace-changed)”**

 Coverage measurement depends on a Python setting called the trace function.
-Other Python code in your product might change that function, which will disrupt coverage.py’s measurement.
+Other Python code in your product

+might change that function, which will disrupt coverage.py’s measurement.
 This warning indicates that has happened.

  The XXX in the message is the new trace function value, which might provide a clue to the cause.

-==“Module XXX has no Python source (module-not-python)”==
+**“Module XXX has no Python source (module-not-python)”**

 You asked coverage.py to measure module XXX, but once it was imported, it turned out not to have a corresponding .py file.
-Without a .py file, coverage.py can’t report on missing lines.
+Without a .py file,

+coverage.py can’t report on missing lines.

-==“Module XXX was never imported (module-not-imported)”==
+**“Module XXX was never imported (module-not-imported)”**

 You asked coverage.py to measure module XXX, but it was never imported by your program.

-==“No data was collected (no-data-collected)”==
+**“No data was collected (no-data-collected)”**

 Coverage.py ran your program, but didn’t measure any lines as executed.
 This could be because you asked to measure only modules that never ran, or for other reasons.

-==“Module XXX was previously imported, but not measured (module-not-measured)”==
+**“Module XXX was previously imported, but not measured (module-not-measured)”**

 You asked coverage.py to measure module XXX, but it had already been imported when coverage started.
 This meant coverage.py couldn’t monitor its execution.

-==“–include is ignored because –source is set (include-ignored)”==
+**“–include is ignored because –source is set (include-ignored)”**

 Both --include and --source were specified while running code.
 Both are meant to focus measurement on a particular part of your source code, so --include is ignored in favor of --source.